-Action: You must modify the listener.ora and this names.ora files.
+Action: You must modify the listener.ora and tnsnames.ora files.

-See Also: "Configuring the Listener for PL/SQL" on page 2-5 for information on how to configure these files
+See Also: "Configuring the Listener for PL/SQL" on page 2-4 for information on how to configure these files

 Support for DCOM

 Oracle COM Automation feature supports the use of Distributed Component Object Model (DCOM) to access remote Component Object Model (COM) objects over a network.